 CVC4 is intended to be an open and extensible SMT engine, and it can be used as a stand-alone tool or as a library, with essentially no limit on its use for research or commercial purposes (see license).
 Contributors to CVC4 are required to sign a Contributor License Agreement (CLA), which can be found here.

-The fourth stable release of CVC4 (version 1.3) has been officially released.
+The fifth stable release of CVC4 (version 1.4) has been officially released.
 It is available for download (as are nightly development builds).

 CVC4 works with a version of first-order logic with polymorphic types and has a wide variety of features including:

 - several built-in base theories: rational and integer linear arithmetic, arrays, tuples, records, inductive data types, bit-vectors, strings, and equality over uninterpreted function symbols;

 - support for quantifiers;